Skip to main content

 Licenses, Taxes, and Keeping Your LLC in Good Standing

 Business licenses and permits exist at three levels: federal, state, and local (city or county).
 Most small LLCs don't need a federal license unless they operate in a regulated industry like alcohol, firearms, or transportation.
 At the state and local level, requirements vary widely.
 For example, a freelance designer in Texas has different obligations than a food truck operator in California.
-The SBA's permit search tool at sba.gov is the best starting point for figuring out what applies to your specific business and location.
+The SBA's licensing guide at sba.gov/business-guide/launch-your-business/apply-licenses-permits is a useful starting point for figuring out what applies to your specific business and location.
 Budget 1-5 days and $30-500 or more depending on your industry and municipality.

 LLC taxes confuse almost everyone at first, but the basics are straightforward.
 By default, a single-member LLC is treated as a "disregarded entity" for tax purposes, meaning business income passes through to your personal tax return.
 You'll pay self-employment tax of approximately 15.3% on net earnings, covering Social Security and Medicare, plus your regular income tax rate.
 You're also required to make quarterly estimated tax payments to the IRS if you expect to owe more than $1,000 in a given year.
 Some states add their own layer.
 California, for example, charges an $800 minimum franchise tax annually regardless of revenue.
-A good accountant costs $200-1000 per year, and for most LLC owners, that investment pays for itself in tax savings and avoided penalties.
+A good accountant typically starts around $300-500 per year for tax filing alone, more if you need ongoing bookkeeping, and for most LLC owners, that often saves more in taxes and penalties than it costs.

 After formation, your LLC has ongoing obligations to stay in good standing.
 Most states require an annual report or statement of information, which is a brief filing that confirms your business details are current.
 Miss it, and your LLC can be administratively dissolved.
 General liability insurance is strongly recommended for any business that interacts with clients or the public.
 If you hire employees, workers' compensation insurance is required in most states.
 The total timeline from choosing a name to having a fully operational LLC with a bank account is roughly one to two weeks if you're focused, or three to five days if you clear your schedule.
 Total cost ranges from $100-1500 depending on your state and the services you choose.
-You don't need to get everything perfect on day one, most of these decisions are reversible.
-The most important step is simply getting started.
+You don't need to get everything perfect on day one.
+Most of these decisions are reversible.
+Filing your formation papers is the only step that has to happen first; everything else can be tuned along the way.

 Frequently Asked Questions